PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Rawalpindi is located on the Pothohar Plateau, known for its ancient Buddhist heritage, especially in the neighbouring town of Taxila – a UNESCO World Heritage Site. ]

-In 1765, it came under Sikh rule, and eventually became a major city within the Sikh Empire based in Lahore.
+In 1765, it came under Sikh rule and eventually became a major city within the Sikh Empire based in Lahore.
 The city was conquered by the British Raj in 1849, and in 1851 became the largest garrison town of the British Indian Army.
 Following the partition of British India in 1947, the city became home to the headquarters of the Pakistan Army hence retaining its status as a major military city.

 The construction of Pakistan’s new purpose-built national capital city of Islamabad in 1961 led to greater investment in the city.
 Modern Rawalpindi is socially and economically intertwined with Islamabad.
 The city is also home to numerous suburban housing developments that serve as bedroom communities for workers in Islamabad.
 As home to GHQ of Pakistan Army & Benazir Bhutto International Airport, and with connections to the M-1 and M-2 motorways, Rawalpindi is a major logistics and transportation centre for northern Pakistan.
 The city is also home to historic havelis and temples and serves as a hub for tourists visiting Rohtas Fort, Azad Kashmir, Taxila, and Gilgit-Baltistan.

 Pakistan Army Museum.
 After endless bureaucracy, I finally gained entry – lots of weapons.
-I went to the gate signed where there were 7 army personale.
+I went to the gate signed where there were 7 army personnel.
 After 10 minutes and a few phone calls, we were directed to the gate on the opposite side.
 When I went to purchase the ticket after talking to one of the 6 people there, the ticket seller said that the museum was closed because of Covid!!!
 What do all these people do all day?
 50 PR

 Rawalpindi Station.
 In a lovely old, yellow stone building, the lobby was virtually empty, reflecting the fact that few Pakistanis travel by train, much more often by bus.
 The passenger cars were relics from the past.